debjeanlee/nomoneywhy/README.md

 ##### Data Visualisation

-I actually had a lot of problems with this.
+~~I actually had a lot of problems with this.
 There were many wrapper libraries not compatible with Vue 3, so after trying a few, I tried to make it reactive, but I didn't manage to do so.
-So my charts are still not reactive ):
+So my charts are still not reactive ):~~

-### Furthers/Todos
+### Furthers

 - Add filter selection functionality
 - Fix graph hover bug